galvesband/TraUser/README.md

 ## Using the bundle ##

 I'm not sure I would call it usable yet.
-Testing is still missing.
+Testing is an ongoing effort.
 I'm basically trying to learn Symfony 3 and Sonata here, so in the beginning I've been more focused into making things work more than by the book or modern TDD or CI.
-I'll work into adding tests soon but in the meantime I would not recommend using this.

 At some point I will make this available through `packagist`.
-Then it will be installable through something like this (keeping it here for future reference... for myself):
+Then it will be installable through something like this (keeping it here for future reference... for myself, but it does not work (yet)):

 ```json
 {